 Lost and Found is located at Volunteer Headquarters, located in the lobby of the NC Museum of History from 1:00-10:30 pm.
 If you lose an item at First Night, please check at Volunteer Headquarters to see if it’s been turned in, or contact the Artsplosure office after the event.

 The festival seeks to provide equal opportunity for enjoyment to all audience members.
 Most performance sites are accessible to people with mobility impairments.
 If you have specific accessibility concerns, or if you require ASL interpretation or audio description services (available for limited performances), please call 919-832-8699 before 5 PM on December 15, and we will try to accommodate any special needs.

-Portable outdoor facilities are located throughout the festival -- on Morgan, Martin & Davie Streets (see map).
+Portable outdoor facilities are located throughout the festival – on Morgan, Martin and Davie Streets (see map).
 Restrooms are also available in the state museums.
 Most venues do not offer restroom facilities to the public.